-American Colonial is an architectural style that first emerged under the period of colonial rule in the United States in the 1600s and 1700s.
-Today, the term American Colonial is generally shorthand for both the historical building style introduced by British colonists in New England, as well as the Colonial Revival style that proliferated in the 20th century and remains one of the most popular architectural home styles throughout the United States to this day.
+The colonial style is an architectural style that first emerged under colonial rule in the United States in the 1600s and 1700s.
+It remains one of the most popular architectural home styles throughout the United States.
+Today, the term "colonial" is generally shorthand for the historical building style introduced by British colonists in New England, as well as the Colonial Revival style that increased in the 20th century.

-Keep in mind that American Colonial architecture is also a broad-based umbrella term that encompasses a number of architectural styles that reflect the multi-cultural influence of early settlers to the U.S. These include saltbox-style homes, Georgian, Cape Cod, French Colonial, Spanish Colonial, and Dutch Colonial, among others.
+Colonial architecture is a broad-based, umbrella term including several architectural styles that reflect the multicultural influence of early settlers to the United States, such as saltbox-style homes, Georgian, Cape Cod, French Colonial, Spanish Colonial, and Dutch Colonial, among others.